-Thank you for joining the South End Tennis Club.
+Thank you for joining the South End Lawn Tennis Club.
 We hope that your membership will provide you with many opportunities to enjoy the unique atmosphere our club has to offer, and meet other tennis enthusiasts throughout the summer.
-We ask that you take a few moments to review these rules and to keep them in mind when playing at the Club.
+We ask that you take a few moments to review these rules and to keep them in mind when playing at the club.

 Memberships are non-transferrable.

 - Use of Club facilities is for paid members only, and guests in accordance with these rules.

 - The lock combination is not to be shared with non-members.
 The lock combination will be changed periodically, and members will be notified by email.
 If there are no other members playing when you leave, please ensure you secure the lock.

 - The court booking system should be used to reserve court time.
 A court may be used for one (1) hour and must then be relinquished to any member waiting for a court.
 The court-usage board should be used to mark start times.

 - Membership dues are expected to be paid in full at the beginning of each year, and in any event as soon as an individual commences playing.
 Playing privileges of any person who has not paid their dues will be suspended until full payment is received by the Club Treasurer.
 The Club Treasurer will post in the clubhouse a current list of paid Club members.

 Club members are expected to strictly comply with, and actively assist in enforcing, the rules regarding guests.